Yossi/agent-stats-utils/README.md

 Note that this does not change any of the places where it says "Top ten" whatever.
 Only use in special cases.

-Once you get a feel for what this script does, you will want to set it up to run with crontab, or the like.
+Once you get a feel for what this script does, you may want to set it up to run with crontab, or something similar.

 ## Features
 ###snarf